 Pencil & clipboards or cardboard to lean on

-Next, they survey others, organize their data, and try to interpet it.
+in their area.
+Then they organize their data and try to interpet it.

-But people tend to have very different ideas about spring.
-Some say it's
+But most people have a very different concept of spring.
+Some say "it's

-"spring" when the dogwoods bloom or first robin appears, or
+spring" when the dogwoods bloom, the first robin appears, or they can

-when they can finally go outside without a jacket.
-Of course, ideas about
+finally go outside without a jacket.
+You're about to embark on the adventure

 Laying the Groundwork

 do you know when "spring" has arrived?
 Have small student groups

 discuss the question for a few minutes.
 Ask each group to write